If you have invented something, you can apply for a patent. Find out what patents are and how to apply for one.

 - Industrial applicability: the invention must relate to a technically demonstrable functioning product or production process.

 You apply for a patent to a patent attorney, either an independent one or one who works at a patent agency or company.
 You can check whether someone is a patent attorney by consulting the Register of Patent Attorneys.
 You can search by name or office of the patent agent, postcode, location or discipline.

-Please take the following into consideration before you decide in which countries to register your patent:
+Take the following points into consideration before you decide in which countries to register your patent:

 - Consider the countries in which there will be a market for your product.
 It would be wise to extend your patent to those countries.
-It is important to take future developments into account: a country that does not have interesting prospects as yet, may do so in the future.
-Market research should be carried out for this purpose.
+It is important to take future developments into account: a country that does not have interesting prospects now, may do so in the future.
+Carry out market research for this purpose.

 - Consider whether you wish to continue managing production and distribution or whether you wish to outsource it.
 You can sell your patent, for example, or license it.

 - When selling your patent, consider whether you wish to sell in one go for all countries or if you wish to decide on a country-by-country basis.

 Say you apply for a patent in the Netherlands first.
 You then have one year in which you can file the same application in other countries.
 The filing date for the original Dutch application will also apply to the foreign application.
 You can use this period, known as the priority year, to do research on the countries that may be of commercial interest for your invention.

 Do you prefer to file for a worldwide patent?
 You will have a year and a half to choose in which countries (30 maximum) you want to seek patent protection.